MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/install.md

 git/focal 1:2.25.1-1ubuntu3 amd64
 ```

+#### 1. Uninstall

 Uninstall your current Git, if necessary:

 ```sh
 $ sudo apt remove git
 ```

+#### 2. Add source

-So you get the latest available, add to sources with this:
+Get the latest available, add to sources with this:

 ```sh
 $ sudo add-apt-repository ppa:git-core/ppa
 ```

+You not need to add run `sudo apt update`.

-List all versions you can now install with this command, including `2.38` now.
+Now list all versions you can now install with this command, including `2.38` now at the top in this exmaple:

 ```console
 $ sudo apt list git -a